nestorhealth/medfetch.js/medfetch/src/server/README.md

 # SQLite-On-FHIR C extension!
 A virtual table implementation in C that uses FHIR APIs as the data source for the virtual table.
+Built for running sqlite3 on the server.

 ## Usage
 The `fetch` function has a signature that looks something like this: